How to Be PositiveApr 07, 2023

 Focus on fresh, organic, unprocessed food.

-Single-ingredient food is always your first choice (e.g. an apple or almonds); however, sometimes it’s easier and faster to drink a shake than to cook a meal.
+Single-ingredient food, like an apple or almonds, is always your first choice; however, sometimes it’s easier and faster to drink a chocolate protein shake than to cook a meal.

 This is especially true if you work out super-early in the morning and "don't have time" to eat regular food.